Isaac-G5900/Roma/DEVELOPMENT_NOTES.md

 - Pathfinding (A*) operates on the cached subgraph within the bounding box.
 - If a query goes outside the cached region, update the cache before running pathfinding.
 - For performance, avoid storing unnecessary metadata or geometry unless needed for advanced features.
-- Use adjacency lists for neighbor lookups and consider unordered_map for edge storage if needed.
+- Use `neighborList` for fast neighbor access and `edges` map for O(1) edge metadata lookup.

 ### Next Immediate Steps
+1. ✅ **COMPLETED**: Refactor edge storage to use unordered_map for scalability
+2. ✅ **COMPLETED**: Memory validation with Valgrind - no leaks detected
-1. Enhance the client script to stream and parse ways data from Overpass, keeping memory usage minimal.
+3. 🔄 **IN PROGRESS**: Enhance the client script to stream and parse ways data from Overpass
-2. Update the graph loader to build edges from ways and only load relevant data for the current query region.
-3. Prepare for pathfinding by designing a minimal API for running A* on the loaded subgraph and handling POIs/intersections.
+4. **TODO**: Implement POI-to-way connectivity logic using bounding box or proximity checks
+5. **TODO**: Design pathfinding utilities in routingEngine namespace (separate from graph class)

 ### Architectural Note
 - The graph loader and data ingestion logic should be implemented as a separate routing engine service, not as part of the core graph class.
 This separation keeps the graph implementation focused on in-memory structure and algorithms, while the service handles data acquisition, parsing, and region management.